There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-After a Predator crashes on earth and slaughters a local military platoon, the lone survivor escapes with some alien technology.
-Quinn McKenna (Boyd Holbrook) takes the alien tech so that he has proof of what he saw.
-Before Quinn is captured by government officials who intend to keep him quiet, he ships the alien tech to a P.O. box back home.
-Once in custody, Quinn is placed amongst a group of fellow military rejects and misfits, who have found themselves on this group for various reasons.
+After a Predator crashes on earth and slaughters a local military platoon, a lone survivor escapes with some alien technology.
+Quinn McKenna (Boyd Holbrook), barely survived his run-in with the alien, and he took the alien tech so that he has proof of what he saw.
+Knowing he is going to be brought in by government officials who intend to keep him quiet, he ships the alien tech to a P.O. box back home.
+Once in custody, Quinn is placed in a group of military rejects and misfits, who have each found themselves on the bad side of the U.S. government.

-Meanwhile, the military has captured the alien asset, sedated it, and taken it to a top secret facility.
-A scientist named Casey Bracket (Olivia Munn) has been called in to study the biology of the creature, but The Predator quickly escapes captivity.
-Being one of the few survivors of The Predator’s escape, Casey crosses paths with Quinn McKenna and the band of misfit ex-soldiers.
-Quinn knows just where the Predator is going and, together, they hope to track The Predator, learn its intentions, and stop it from killing as many people as possible.
+Meanwhile, the military has captured the alien asset, sedated it, and taken it to a top-secret facility.
+A scientist named Casey Bracket (Olivia Munn) has been called in to study the biology of the creature, but the Predator quickly escapes captivity.
+Being one of the few survivors of the massacre that was the Predator’s escape, Casey ends up crossing paths with Quinn McKenna and the band of misfit ex-soldiers.
+The good news is: Quinn knows exactly where the Predator is going.
+The bad news is: it is heading straight for the alien tech that Quinn had just shipped to his wife and son.

 The Pros & Cons